2060-io/hologram-concieragent-demo-vs/docker-dev/README.md

 ## Troubleshooting

-- **Containers won't start**: Check that ports 3000, 3001, and 4001 are not already in use
+- **Containers won't start**: Check that ports 3000, 3001, 4001, and 5432 are not already in use
 - **ngrok connection issues**: Verify your authtoken is correct in `ngrok-config.yml`
 - **API errors**: Ensure all required API keys are set in your `.env` file
+- **Database connection errors**: Verify `POSTGRES_PASSWORD` is set in your `.env` file and the postgres container is healthy
+- **Message loss**: Ensure the Postgres service is running and accessible.
+Messages are persisted to prevent loss across service restarts